bbradt/KryxExtractor/README.md

 * Downloads CSS to attempt CSS formatting, but only some tags, and in a naive way

 ## TODO
-* Current version does not fix broken links from source HTML
+* Current version does not fix broken internal links from source HTML
-* Current version does not extract images consistently
 * Current version does not allow for other selenium webdrivers
 * Current version does not support partial crawling (e.g. just the bestiary)
 * CSS multiclasses etc, are currently not supported, so certain CSS tags do not work
+* Create Table of Contents and Title Page
+* More beautification to fit in an 8.5x11 page more evenly

 # Parameters